WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 Terminal Group (TG): A container for calls between a client and server.
 A TG is identified by a URI, hosted on the server.
-A TG acts as a unit of policy and capabilities, including rules such as rate limits, allowed phone numbers, and so on.
+A TG acts as a unit of policy and capabilities, including alowed phone numbers.
 The acronym is a nod to its circuit switched predecessor, the Trunk Group.

 Call: A real-time voice and/or video session.
 A call is always associated with a TG, and is identified by a URI hosted on the